This article was originally published in May 2018 and has been updated on July 23, 2021.

 There are colleges that commit to meeting 100% of the family need.
 What this means is that you complete the FAFSA (Free Application for Federal Student Aid) and the amount that it calculates is the Expected Family Contribution (EFC).
 This is what the school will charge you.
 The school covers the remaining bills with grants.
 If the student is full time this will cover tuition plus room and board.
 The tricky part is that most of the schools that make this commitment are difficult to get into.
 Most students accepted into these schools will have graduated high school with an A or A- GPA.

 I told both my children when they started high school that school was their job.
 They both were active in extracurricular activities and at times had part-time jobs, but school was their focus.
 There isn't any part-time job that could have earned them the amount that good grades earned them in grants.
 In the www.collegeboard.org search, you can search by the criteria for the schools that commit to meeting the family need.
-Look under the tab “Paying” one of the items is “% of financial need a school can meet.”
-Swing the bar all the way to 100%.
+Look under the tab “Affordability” one of the items is “Financial Need Met.”
+Choose 100%.

 Going back to books, the world has changed since I was in college in the dark ages before the internet and Amazon.
 I went to the school bookstore, hoped to find some used books on the shelf, and paid high prices for books I would use for 3 months.
 Now there is Amazon.
 You usually get the list of books required a week or so before the semester begins, and you can look up the books by the ISBN (International Standard Book Number).
 This will ensure that you are buying the accurate book and edition.
 You will be able to purchase the books, new or used, or rent a book.
 Often buying used will save you enough money that renting won't be your choice, but my son took physics and the textbook was very expensive.
 He knew he would never want to keep the book and this book was a new addition, so the used options were limited.
 We tried renting.
 He received the book, used it, and at the end of the semester mailed it back all for a fraction of the original price.
 My son keeps any book he finds interesting and sells back all the rest.
 This keeps the cost down each semester and keeps the clutter down too.
 He has chosen to keep most of the books from his major classes, and because we are saving money by buying used, he doesn’t feel the need to sell everything back.